Life Is Crazy Story

 A cloud covered the afternoon sun and plunged the room into momentary gloom.
 “Yes.
 Sadly, and for a number of reasons, some people have lost the ability to choose healthy options in life.
 Their destructive actions hurt themselves and everyone around them.”

-“So, the long and the short of it is that sometimes we do good and sometimes we do bad, but it’s when we can’t choose good anymore…that’s when we are really crazy.”
+“So, the long and the short of it is that sometimes we do good and sometimes we do bad, but it’s when we can’t choose good anymore…that’s when we become crazy.”

 Dr. Burns nodded.